3 LPN Resume Examples For 2023

 • Assessed, monitored, and documented treatment progress, symptoms, and vital signs with 94% accuracy

-Top 5 Tips For Your LPN Resume
+Top 5 Tips for Your LPN Resume

 1. Show your personality

-• Demonstrate your compassionate nature by pulling in some experience examples that involve supporting patient and family wellbeing.
+• Demonstrate your compassionate nature by pulling in some experience examples that involve supporting patient and family well-being.
 Metrics are important, but it’s also critical for an LPN to show their desire to help others.

 2. List your licenses